National Hispanic Education Summit

 Advancing Hispanic Student Achievement during Unprecedented Times: Evolving and Innovative Practices and Principles for Universities and Churches.

 *Due to the COVID-19 pandemic, this is the first year the NHES has charged a registration fee.
 Thank you for understanding and for supporting our efforts in advancing Hispanic student achievement.

-We hope to see your college or university in attendance at the Summit at Oral Roberts University in Tulsa, OK on October 20, 2020.
+We hope to see your college or university in attendance at the Summit at Oral Roberts University in Tulsa, OK in October 2021